sometea/fluffybunnyadventures/templates/content/posts/2022-07-17-the-hebridian-way.md

 What joy it is to be dry again.

 Glen, moor and sea,\
-A sandy bay,\
+a sandy bay,\
-A flock of sheep,\
+a flock of sheep\
-With spots of grey,\
+with spots of grey,\
-A gushing wind and a rare sunray,\
+a gushing wind and a rare sunray,\
-Will meet you on the Hebridian way.
+will meet you on the Hebridian way.

 ![A lochan on the hike towards Berneray](https://res.cloudinary.com/dgnntwrsy/image/upload/c_scale,w_820/v1658053123/IMG_20220629_120449_hms0p4.jpg)